We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Now that the mod-friendly Halo: MCC has come to PC, ambitious players have already started modding it.
 Haven’t you always dreamed of a modded version of Halo?
 This alone is a reason to start playing on PC.

-3. You Can Play With a Keyboard and Mouse
+3. Play With a Keyboard and Mouse

 For years, many Halo players have been complaining about not being able to play with a keyboard and mouse.
 Some gamers prefer using a mouse for FPS, as it helps them aim better and land more kills in shooters.